Introjection (Neon Genesis Evangelion): Reception

-"Introjection" was first broadcast on February 7, 1996, and drew an eight-percent audience share on Japanese television.
+"Introjection" was first broadcast on February 7, 1996, and drew an 8% audience share on Japanese television.
 In 1996, with 566 votes, it ranked fourth among the best anime episodes on the Anime Grand Prix, a large annual poll made by Animage magazine.
 In July 2020, Comic Book Resources reported a 9.2/10 rating for the installment on IMDb, making it the highest-rated Evangelion episode.
-Merchandise based on the episode has been released, including a line of official tee-shirts, and a sculpture portraying Maya Ibuki's reaction to Eva-01 cannibalism.
+Merchandise based on the episode has been released, including a line of official T-shirts, and a sculpture portraying Maya Ibuki's reaction to Eva-01 cannibalism.

 The episode has been generally praised by critics, being considered one of the best in the series.
 Digitally Obsessed's Joel Cunningham gave "Introjection" a positive review for its "real shocker" ending, which he described as "the best moment in the series thus far", and its introspective moments; according to Cunningham, while introspective moments of the series can be boring or confusing to many, they are "a standout example of the risky, unique, and impressive elements of the series", saying: "I can't imagine many other cartoons (even anime) have quite this much character development".
-The Anime Café's Akio Nagatomi also praised the episode, particularly the manner in which Anno chose to portray Eva-01 devouring Zeruel as "highly effective, with the glowing eyes shilouetted [sic] against the twilight skies sending shivers down my spine".
-Despite this, Nagatomi described the visual direction as "nothing short of spell-binding", he noted: "The stories seem to be dragging on, as if there's a contractual length to be met, and there's not enough material to fill it".
+The Anime Café's Akio Nagatomi also praised the episode, particularly the manner in which Anno chose to portray Eva-01 devouring Zeruel as "highly effective, with the glowing eyes silhouetted [sic] against the twilight skies sending shivers down my spine".
+Despite this, Nagatomi described the visual direction as "nothing short of spell-binding", he noted, "The stories seem to be dragging on, as if there's a contractual length to be met, and there's not enough material to fill it".
 Nagatomi also criticized Megumi Ogata's voice acting, but stated: "the direction of this one episode alone makes following this series worthwhile".
-Comic Book Resources' Edward Lequin, criticized Shinji's decision to quit Nerv because "the Angel might not have gotten that far in the first place if Shinji didn't leave so suddenly".
+Comic Book Resources' Edward Lequin criticized Shinji's decision to quit Nerv because "the Angel might not have gotten that far in the first place if Shinji didn't leave so suddenly".